 Penelope is a general Practitioner and sports doctor from Christchurch whose practice is strongly female oriented.
 She has had a strong interest in women’s health since working as a GP obstetrician.
 Due to her sports medicine interests Penelope consults a large number of athletes of varying abilities from recreational to elite.
 Managing young female athletes has emphasised the importance of appropriate training choices and the ability to access quality information early in athletic careers.

 Penelope has travelled extensively with predominantly age group women’s teams in football and netball as well as attending both Youth Commonwealth and the Commonwealth Games as a NZ team doctor.
 These competitive situations have highlighted the specific challenges female athletes face in their sports.

 Being part of the WHISPA working group will enhance athlete and providers ability to select the best evidence to support women in sport.

-Professor Holly Thorpe (PhD) is an award-winning sociologist working in Te Huataki Waiora School of Health at the University of Waikato.
-Her research focuses on women in sport and fitness, and she is passionate about finding new ways to work across disciplines to provide more multi-dimensional understandings of female athlete health.
-She has organized two Female Athlete Health Symposiums (2015, 2017), and has conducted a number of projects into sporting cultures and the impacts on female athlete.
+Associate Professor Holly Thorpe (PhD) is a sociologist working in the Faculty of Health, Sport and Human Performance at the University of Waikato.
+Her research focuses on women in sport and physical cultures, and she is passionate about finding new ways to work across disciplines to provide more multi-dimensional understandings of female athlete health.
+She has organized two Female Athlete Health Symposiums (2015, 2017), and is co-founder of Fuel Aotearoa.

 Shaun started his career in Sport Science with multiple appointments across various academic settings while developing a number of roles with regional sporting groups including regional academies.
 He has previously been a strength and conditioning (S&C) tutor with the Waikato Institute of Technology, progressing to working with a number of NZ sports and teams.